mmterpstra/molgenis-c5-RnaGemini/README.md

 =====================

 A pipeline for RNA-seq written in molgenis compute 5.
 For local use.
 Written in bash.
+Released to be a guide for rna analysis.

 Gemini:For The two-pass usage of rna-STAR